– Mary R

-Despite the fact Mary’s mother was a granddaughter of George III, the family’s status was relatively minor as Francis’s father had married a commoner and his children had lost their rights to any royal inheritance they may have claimed.
-In 1863, William of Wurttemberg elevated Francis and his siblings to the rank of Prince and Princesses of Teck, with Francis becoming Duke of Teck in 1871.
+Despite the fact Mary’s mother was a granddaughter of King George III, the family’s status was relatively minor as Francis’s father had married a commoner and his children had lost their rights to any royal inheritance they may have claimed.
+In 1863, Charles I of Württemberg elevated Francis and his siblings to the rank of Prince and Princesses of Teck, with Francis becoming Duke of Teck in 1871.
 Although technically a Princess of Teck, Mary was raised in England alongside the children of the Prince of Wales but her family were poor and often went abroad to save money.

 The family’s poverty did not attract many suitors for Mary, but Queen Victoria saw her as a suitable candidate for marriage for her grandson, Albert Victor.
 Albert Victor, Duke of Clarence, had become increasingly embroiled in scandals over the years, including hints some of his liaisons were homosexual in nature, so Queen Victoria was keen to see him settled into marriage but his reputation made it hard to attract a bride.